SteveTaylorDev/accelerometer-control/README.md

 # Accelerometer Control

-Wanting to create a project for smartphones, I had an idea utilizing the accelerometer as input to manipulate physics properties.
+Android project utilizing the accelerometer as input to manipulate physics properties.

 Controller scripts for the Game, Camera and Gravity manage their respective tasks.